 Sangat Tinggi

-Facts Elevation: 3,970 m (13,025 ft) Prominence: 1,360 m Ribu category: Sangat Tinggi Province: Papua Google Earth: kml Rating: Other names: none Bagging It!
+Facts Elevation: 3,955 m (12,976 ft) Prominence: 1,381 m Ribu category: Sangat Tinggi Province: Papua Google Earth: kml Rating: Other names: Antaros Bagging It!
 We currently know very little about this peak – the easternmost Ribu in Indonesia.
 Please get in touch if you can help with information!
-This Ribu was ‘missed’ by the Gunung […]
+This Ribu was ‘missed’ by the Gunung

 This peak is the highest point of the enormous Arjuno-Welirang range, located just 50 kilometres south of Indonesia’s second largest city, Surabaya.
 The lower Welirang peak is active and still mined by local sulphur collectors.
 The twin Kembar peaks nestle between them and a traverse of the entire range is one of the finest hikes in Java.
 It’s a huge area so camping for a night or two is absolutely necessary.
 The best thing to do would be to visit both main peaks for dawn but strong hikers could complete the range in two very long, strenuous days.

-Facts Elevation: 2,890 m (9,482 ft) Prominence: 2,573 m Ribu category: Tinggi Sedang Province: Sulawesi Tengah (Central Sulawesi) Google Earth: kml Rating: Other names: Fuyu Sojol Bagging It!
+Facts Elevation: 2,890 m (9,482 ft) Prominence: 2,573 m Ribu category: Tinggi Sedang Province: Sulawesi Tengah (Central Sulawesi) Google Earth: kml Rating: Other names: none Bagging It!
 We currently know very little about this peak – but apparently it is much easier from the east than from the west.
-Practicalities Getting there: Unknown Accommodation:

 The Argopuro mountain complex offers one of the longest and most isolated treks in Java with incredible scenery to match.
 The ruins of an ancient Hindu temple on Rengganis peak, named after Princess Rengganis who supposedly built the temple possibly as early as the 12th century, make for a mystical experience.